Rafa-Hoff/chess-java/README.md

 # How to execute the project

-What you need: Java 17, Git and a IDE (Eclipse, Intellij, etc...)
+What you need: Java 17, Git, and a IDE (Eclipse, Intellij, etc...)

 ```bash
 # Clone the repository